Nicky Butt: Newcastle United

 With Parker having moved to West Ham United, Butt continued to play a big part in Newcastle's 2007–08 campaign.
 On 21 December, he penned a new contract keeping him at the club until the end of next season.
 After being an almost ever-present in that season, he expressed a desire to finish his career with Newcastle.
 Butt also started the season as captain, filling in for the injured Michael Owen, and proved to be a popular choice.
 Butt played his 100th league game for Newcastle on 21 December 2008, marking it with a 2–1 home win against Tottenham.
 Newcastle were eventually relegated that season, meaning that Butt's record of playing in every Premier League season has been relinquished.

 Butt was made permanent club captain for the 2009–10 season, his first outside the top flight, following Michael Owen's departure to Manchester United as a free agent during the summer transfer window.
-However, vice-captain Alan Smith's impressive form has seen him take the armband more often than Butt.
+However, vice-captain Alan Smith's impressive form saw him take the armband more often than Butt.
 Butt started fewer games, but still effectively carried out his holding role well, leading his side to gritty shutouts in most of the games he started.

 The club eventually won both promotion to the Premier League and the Championship title, and Butt announced his retirement in the build-up to Newcastle's last home game against Ipswich Town.
 He entered his penultimate game as a substitute and won a penalty en route to a 2–2 draw.
 Butt lifted the Championship trophy alongside vice-captain Alan Smith.

 After leaving Newcastle he was backed by former Newcastle boss Chris Hughton to move into coaching, although a coaching position with Newcastle is not something Hughton had spoken with Butt about.

 South China

 On 6 November 2010, the chairman of Hong Kong club South China, Steven Lo, said that the club expected Butt to sign for them at the end of the month.
 Butt signed for South China on 22 November.
 Wearing the No. 8 shirt, his first match was against TSW Pegasus in a 2–1 win for South China.
-Butt scored from a freekick during this game but also missed a penalty.
+Butt scored from a free kick during this game but also missed a penalty.

 After leaving South China, he featured in Gary Neville's testimonial against Juventus on 24 May 2011 in central midfield alongside Paul Scholes, rekindling the old times in a midfield that also contained David Beckham.
 However, they lost the game to the Old Lady.
 Butt also featured in midfield for Eric Cantona's New York Cosmos in Scholes' testimonial match against Manchester United at Old Trafford on 5 August 2011.